Multisample DNA + Protein#

 # Heatmap with the features ordered by the default amplicon order

-# If you want to plot just a subset of chromosomes, you can put them in list format for features
+# To plot just a subset of chromosomes, put them in list format for the features argument

 fig = sample_two.cnv.heatmap('ploidy', features='positions') #features=['7', '17', '20']